Chiil/MicroHH.jl/README.md

 * `drycbl` with 1 thread(s): `julia --project -O3 drycbl_run.nl`
 * `drycbl` with 2 thread(s): `julia --project -O3 -t2 drycbl_run.nl`

-If desired, MPI mode can be enabled via de `set_use_mpi!` function that can be run from Julia, and the settings are stored in `LocalPreferences.toml`.
+MPI mode can be enabled via de `set_use_mpi!` function that can be run from Julia, and the settings are stored in `LocalPreferences.toml`.

 ```
 using MicroHH